No products in the cart.

 Open Daily.
 This bakery serves up fresh pastries, sandwiches and typical Puerto RIcan food for breakfast and lunch.
 Traditional Puerto Rican bakery items.
 Their Facebook Page

 This place has the most wonderful carribean flavors of ice cream and sorbet!
 Sour Sop, Guava, Coconut, papaya, PR Cherry handmade ice creams and shakes.
-Perfect to coll off after a long hike in the rainforest.
+Perfect to cool off after a long hike in the rainforest.
 They are open on the weekends.

-This map is slightly outdated – the El Yunque Coffehouse is not Mi Vida and the bakery and La Cana aren’t on the map – but Calle Principal in Palmer is the place to be!
+This map is slightly outdated – the El Yunque Coffehouse is now Mi Vida and the bakery and La Cana aren’t on the map – but Calle Principal in Palmer is the place to be!